Understanding Option Pricing: A Comprehensive Guide to Intrinsic and Time Values of Options

 How are Options Priced?

-The market forces affecting the value of the underlying asset will in turn affect the market value of the options attached to those assets.
-The option itself has no underlying value, its value is derived from the value of the asset itself and your ability to buy or sell that asset.
+The market forces affecting the value of the underlying asset will in turn affect the market value of the options attached to that asset.
+The option itself has no underlying value, its value is derived from the asset itself and your ability to buy or sell that asset.

 In regard to a put, if you bought the 400 put option in XYZ Plc and the market is trading at 375 then the option has an intrinsic value of 25.

 Options that have intrinsic value in their pricing are referred to as being ‘in-the-money’.
 For call options, this means that the strike price of the option is below the current market value of the underlying asset and so there is value in exercising the option.
 The intrinsic value is present as the option holder can exercise their option and buy the underlying shares for a price lower than they could in the market.

 The calculation of intrinsic value for put options is the same as for call options, except that intrinsic value for put option prices is present when the strike price of the option is above the current market value of the underlying asset.

 Options that have no intrinsic value in their pricing are referred to as being ‘out-of-the-money’.
 For call options, this means that the strike price is above the current market value and so there is no value in exercising the option.

 As the name suggests, an at-the-money option is an option whereby the strike price of the option is equal to the current market value of the underlying shares.
 The option premium has no intrinsic value but will have time value.

 Time value is a little more difficult to understand than intrinsic value.
 It is the portion of an option’s price that exceeds its intrinsic value.
 It accounts for the possibility that the option may become ‘in-the-money’ (in a profitable position) before its expiration date.

 The time value of an option is influenced by several factors, such as the volatility of the underlying asset, the time remaining until expiration, the risk-free interest rate, and any dividends due on the underlying asset.